Germany’s Scholz to unveil Ukraine tank plan to parliament

 Recent opinion polls show German voters split on the idea.

 The pressure on Scholz mounted this week after Poland formally asked Germany to approve sending Leopard 2 tanks from Polish stocks to Ukraine.

+Poland’s prime minister, Mateusz Morawiecki, accused Germany of “delaying, being evasive and acting in a way that is difficult to understand” when it came to supplying tanks, and went so far as to claim that Berlin appeared not to want to help Ukraine.

 Other European nations have also indicated willingness to part with their own battle tanks as part of a larger coalition.

 Germany news weekly Der Spiegel reported that Berlin could initially approve the supply of one tank company, comprising 14 vehicles.

-But Ukraine’s President Volodymyr Zelenskyy made clear late Tuesday that he hoped to receive a more substantial number of tanks from western allies.
+But Ukrainian President Volodymyr Zelenskyy made clear late Tuesday that he hoped to receive a more substantial number of tanks from western allies.

 “It is not about five, or 10, or 15 tanks.
 The need is greater,” he said.